 Our signature holiday to Transylvania is a 7-day trip, so you will have enough time to deeply explore Transylvania and Bucharest, at a leisurely pace.
 We designed the trip with overnights in Sibiu, Sighisoara and Brasov, so we don’t have to change too many hotels during our trip.
 Also, if you want to get a better taste of Transylvania countryside, we can arrange for you to stay in guesthouses located in some of Transylvania most picturesque villages.
 We will decide together about the accommodation, but we suggest to choose small boutique hotels in the cities or guesthouses run by families in the countryside.
 For more info about Transylvania, please have a look at our dedicated page.

-The price starts from 450 EUR/person.
-This price is valid for a group of 8 persons and for a price of accommodation of a maximum of 60 EUR/night for a double room, including breakfast.
+The price starts from 550 EUR/person.
+This price is valid for a group of 6 persons and for an average price of accommodation of a maximum of 60 EUR/night for a double room, including breakfast.
 Depending on the final itinerary, the type of accommodation you choose and the size of the group, the price can modify, so, for a personalised offer please contact us.

 Level of physical activity: Moderate.
 Our guests need to be able to walk a maximum of 5 km per day or climb stairs.